djscruggs/trybe/README.md

 **Installation**

-Download the rep and do the following.
+Download or fork the repo and do the following.

 `cd [path to download directory]`